-Immunization Information for All Students
+Immunization Information

 All students, including those on the Peoria campus, born January 1, 1957, or after, are required by Illinois law and the University of Illinois Springfield to provide proof of immunity to measles, mumps, rubella (MMR) and tetanus/diphtheria/pertussis.
 The meningococcal vaccine is also required for all new students under the age of 22, and one dose must have been given on or after their 16th birthday.
-This documentation must be submitted by sending us a copy of a signed and dated school immunization record (from your high school, previous university, military record or child health immunization record) OR by having your family physician/health care provider complete the UIS Required Immunization Form before the student's first registration at UIS.
-All students are also required to complete the top grey box only (name, address, sign and date) of the Required Immunization Form.
-The purpose of these requirements is to prevent the induction and spread of vaccine-preventable diseases among students and the surrounding community. to UIS Health Services before a student's first registration at UIS.
+This documentation must be submitted by sending us a copy of a signed and dated school immunization record (from your high school, previous university, military record or child health immunization record) OR by having your family physician/health care provider complete the UIS Required Immunization Form to UIS Health Services before the student's first registration at UIS.
+All students are also required to complete the top grey box only (name, address, sign and date) of the Required Immunization form.
+The purpose of these requirements is to prevent the induction and spread of vaccine-preventable diseases among students and the surrounding community.